 Despite this interest, Pine Island Glacier is difficult to access.
-It is remote from any research bases, so flying there means making multiple short flights, making fuel depots to allow scientists to hop to the location.
+It is remote from any research bases, so flying there means making multiple short flights, and making fuel depots to allow scientists to hop to the location.
 Low lying cloud often makes flying hazardous.
-The ice stream is heavily-crevassed and dangerous, so walking on it is difficult.
+The ice stream is heavily crevassed and dangerous, so walking on it is difficult.
 Sea ice keeps ships away, making it difficult to access the ice stream from the ocean.

 However, scientists have several ingenious ways in which they can observe changes to this fragile, important ice stream.
 They can measure changes in ice extent and thinning from satellites, and they have fired javelins loaded with sensors onto the ice surface, into places with too many crevasses for people to travel.